Fitness Equipment Reviews

 A particularly exceptional feature is the Mixed Reality Training.

-Using the RunSocial App, you can run with people all over the world, on 27 routes and in 19 locations, while you track both pace and distance.
-Given that there are proven benefits in working out with a crowd, this function is especially interesting.
+Using the Explore the World App, you can run with people all over the world, on 27 routes and in 19 locations, while you track both pace and distance.
+Given the proven benefits of working out with a crowd, this function is especially interesting.

 Vary the level of intensity with 25 different levels of resistance, or take your workout up a notch by using the 10° motorized adjustable ramp to control the incline.